Icinga/icingaweb2/doc/graphs.md

 data.
 These include:

 * **Pie Charts**, which display a set of data in a typical pie diagram.
-* **Stacked Pie Charts**, which render one or multiple pies nested in anothe pie chart
+* **Stacked Pie Charts**, which render one or multiple pies nested in another pie chart
 * **Line Charts**, which display a set of datapoints as a line graph
 * **Stacked Line Charts**, which display multiple line charts on top of each other, providing a cumulative view over a set of datapoints